|

 call 'stupidly simple', this uses no extra electricity and

-works very well!
+works extremely well!

 One precaution: hang this piece of copper